 While Figma doesn’t restrict graphics cards, some browsers will blacklist certain versions.
 To work around this, please read our Configuring your browser guide.

-Some newer laptops will have both a dedicated card (e.g. Nvidia or AMD) and an integrated graphical processor (e.g. Intel or AMD).
+Some newer laptops will have both a dedicated card (Nvidia or AMD) and an integrated graphical processor (Intel or AMD).

-If you have a dual-GPU laptop, you can choose to use the dedicated GPU over the integrated GPU:
+If you have a dual-GPU laptop, you can choose to use the dedicated GPU over the integrated GPU.
+This will result in improved performance in Figma, but will increase your battery consumption.

 Figma mobile requirements